How to Reduce Waste?: 23 Tips for Our Daily Lives

 17. Use a Laptop Instead of a Desktop

-When you buy a computer, choose a laptop instead of a desktop because they use less energy to operate.
+When buying a computer, choose a laptop instead of a desktop because it uses less energy.

 Reduce Car Emissions Waste